Maximizing Competitive Advantage: An Overview of Bowman's Strategy Clock (plus PPT)

 6. Risky High Margins

-The "Risky High Margins" segment involves charging a premium price for a unique and superior offering.
+The "Risky High Margins" segment charges a premium price for a unique and superior offering.

 However, these strategies come with risks like competition imitation, market saturation, and the need for constant innovation and adaptation.